 Dairy's Dark Secret

-Just like humans, cows and buffaloes only produce milk for their offspring.
+Just like humans, cows only produce milk for their offspring.
 Therefore, they are forcefully impregnated every year.
-A female and her offspring are forced through a cycle of cruelty that ends with their slaughter.
+A female and her offspring are forced through a cycle of cruelty that ends with their slaughter.”

 Cruel dairy has devastating effects on the environment and can be damaging to our health.

-Cruelty is standard practice on dairy farms.
+Cruelty is standard practice in the dairy industry.
 The public deserves to know the reality inside this secretive industry.
 Animal Equality conducts investigations and education campaigns that help reduce animal suffering.

 Helping cows is now easier than it has ever been.
-Today, a trip to the supermarket reveals there are more plant-based options than ever before.
+Today, we have access to a variety of plant milks, from coconut milk to peanut milk.
+These are also easy to make at home.
 Reducing your consumption of dairy products is the single most effective thing you can do to reduce their suffering, help the planet, and improve your health.